cirokc/Capstone-Project/README.md

 # Capstone-Project
-A blue team capstone project from my cybersecurity boot camp.
+A blue team focused capstone project from my cybersecurity boot camp.
+Also includes an initial red team attack from us.